lalelisealstad/mybook-dashboard/README.md

       --max-instances=10 \
       --allow-unauthenticated

-increased memory - now it is working!
+increased memory (and request timeout) - now it is working!

 # Documentation of process:
 I first make the code in notebooks and then export the modules in python files to be used in the dahboard.